 Northern Roots

-Sharenergy is working with Northern Roots on a Rural Communities Energy Fund (RCEF) funded ground-mounted solar development at the UK’s largest urban farm and eco park in Oldham, Manchester.
+Sharenergy worked with Northern Roots on a Rural Communities Energy Fund (RCEF) funded ground-mounted solar development at the UK’s largest urban farm and eco park in Oldham, Manchester.

 Oldham Community Power